Fusion energy gain factor

-On December 13, 2022, the United States Department of Energy announced that a gain factor greater than 1 was achieved by the National Ignition Facility at Lawrence Livermore National Laboratory in California using inertial confinement fusion, delivering 2.05 MJ to generate 3.15 MJ from the resulting fusion reaction.
-This is roughly equivalent to a gain factor Q = 1.54 and is the first time that a gain factor Q ≥ 1 has been achieved in the history of nuclear fusion, besides in thermonuclear weapons.
+The current record for highest Q in a tokamak (as recorded during actual D-T fusion) was set by JET at Q = 0.67 in 1997.
+The record for Qext (the theoretical Q value of D-T fusion as extrapolated from D-D results) in a tokamak is held by JT-60, with Qext = 1.25, slightly besting JET's earlier Qext = 1.14.
+In December 2022, the National Ignition Facility, or NIF, an inertial confinement facility, reached Q = 1.54 with a 3.15 MJ output from a 2.05 MJ laser heating.
+NIF achieved ignition seven times.
+The highest gain as of 2025 of Q = 4.13 yielded 8.6 MJ from 2.08 MJ of laser energy.

 Concept

 Q is simply the comparison of the power being released by the fusion reactions in a reactor, Pfus, to the constant heating power being supplied, Pheat, in normal operating conditions.
 For those designs that do not run in the steady state, but are instead pulsed, the same calculation can be made by summing all of the fusion energy produced in Pfus and all of the energy expended producing the pulse in Pheat.
 However, there are several definitions of breakeven that consider additional power losses.